copyright ©2004 A. Zuiderent

 -

-Count Hugh I of Vermandois, brother of King Philip I of France,
+Count Hugh I of Vermandois, brother of King Philip I of

-Antioch, after a trip to Constantinople to ask for military assistance.
+siege of Antioch, after a trip to Constantinople to ask for military assistance.

 -